Djanbee-team/django-djanbee/docs/managers.md

 A manager in Djanbee is a specialized component that handles one specific domain of functionality.
 Each manager is responsible for only its own abstraction level - it doesn't reach across boundaries or try to handle responsibilities outside its domain.

-Think of managers like specialized departments in a company - the HR department handles personnel issues, the Finance department handles money matters, and they work together through well-defined channels without taking over each other's jobs.

 ## Why Use Managers?

 Managers provide several key benefits: